Cross-Innovation-Lab/AU-DFER/README.md

 python 3.9 is required.
 For dependencies, please refer to [requirements.txt](M3DFEL_AU/requirements.txt).
 ### Data Preparation
 move AU_DFEW.txt or AU_FERV39K.txt (according to the dataset for trainning) to [datasets](M3DFEL_AU/datasets).
-### Change Directory and Settings
+### Choose parameters
 All key parameters are included in [options.py](M3DFEL_AU/options.py).
-Please change the parameter `root` into the root directory of datasets, and other parameters if necessary.
+Please change the parameter `--root` into the root directory of datasets, and other parameters if necessary.
 ### run the training code
 ```bash
 python main.py